Definition of "Market Value"

 - neither buyer or seller are under any undue pressure

-- both buyer or seller are well informed
+- both buyer and seller are well informed

 - payment for the property is typical for the market.